 When you use credit, do it only for purchases you can pay for in the established term.
 Using a monthly budget to plan your expenses and avoid mismatches is also an excellent idea.

-The only way to recover after a bankruptcy is to start organizing your finances better and leave behind the harmful habits that led you to bankruptcy.
+The only way to recover from bankruptcy is to start organizing your finances better and leave behind the harmful habits that led you to this financial situation.